outdreamer/build-a-cure-1/docs/testing.md

   - emergent properties
   - implicit assumptions
   - consecutive exploits using gaps in multiple chainable objects
+  - agent actions/resources (info about stack being used)

+- standard questions:
+  - 'how will program resolve selection between two alternative resources based on tech stack'
+  - 'how can functionality/inputs be mimicked'
+  - 'how will this user action interact with this user-exposed function'

+- non-standard questions:
+  - 'how will this object1.function interact with object2.function under edge conditions'
+  - 'can object1.function be tricked into interacting with object2.function'
+  - 'how will tool design limits conflict with developer intents'
+      - can a query expose information because of how the query tool is designed
+      - if there are assumptions embedded in tool design to account for specific priorities (latency, accuracy, latest data, resilience), will that produce unexpected query results under certain conditions
+        - if so which conditions
+      - do embedded assumptions carry hidden advantages for various agent positions
+        - does prioritizing most recent data have un/intended advantages, and how could those be exploited
+  -

-other testing tools:
+- other testing tools:
   - code generation tools (generate API) to standardize code
   - analyze dependencies & context
+    - 'if a third party tool makes this mistake, how will that impact our system'

-my testing tools:
+- my testing tools:
   - intent-matching
+    - 'what is the possible & likely reasons for this action'
+      - 'why would someone make a request to a third-party site with injected javascript - how could retrieved resource be exploited'
+      - 'what previous/future user actions based on their intent/decision profile could make this resource a security hole'
+  - test generation
-- test generation (parsing code & generating unit tests)
+    - parsing code assumptions & generating unit tests by variance/assumptions

 my code optimization tools:
 - identifying code snippets with repeated logic (on various interfaces, not just raw code repetition) or too much variance